pybricks-and-agentmode/GettingStarted/README.md

 ## Activities

+The activities are not in a specific order, you can pick and choose which ones you want to do.
+Each activity is independent of the others.

 | Activity | Description | Purpose | Repository |
 |----------|-------------|---------|------------|
 | 1.
 Prompt Files | Add features incrementally to the Break Dancer project using GitHub Copilot Agent Mode | Learn about Prompt files and how they enhance code generation | [activity1-promptfiles](https://github.com/pybricks-and-agentmode/activity1-promptfiles) |